harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

   the cost to users is higher) they might end up being deferred, at which point they may be subsumed by Decker-Russell-Osuntokun.

+[^route-randomization]:
+    A payer can choose a very twisty path (i.e. route randomization) to make HTLC correlation analysis wrong, but that has its drawbacks:

+    * Twisty paths are costlier *and* less reliable (more nodes have to be paid, and more nodes need to *successfully* forward in order for the payment to reach the destination).
+    * Twisty paths are longer, meaning the payer is telling *more* nodes about the payment, making it *more* likely they will hit *some* surveillor node.
+      Thus, twisty paths are not necessarily a perfect improvement in privacy.

 [^planning-details]:
     Yes, details matter, but they also do not: from a high enough